 Night terrors and nightmares

-As your preschooler’s imagination takes flight, your child might start having nightmares or night terrors.
+As your preschooler’s imagination develops, your child might start having nightmares or night terrors.
 Night terrors tend to happen in the first few hours of sleep when your child is sleeping deeply.
 Nightmares usually happen between midnight and 4 am.

-A positive bedtime routine can help, especially if you follow the routine consistently, both during the week and on weekends.
+Sleep can sometimes come more slowly for preschoolers because they’re busy thinking about the day even after they go to bed.
+A positive bedtime routine can help with this, especially if you follow the routine consistently, both during the week and on weekends.

-A bedtime routine might look something like this:
+A bedtime routine for preschoolers might look something like this:

-6.30 pm: brush teeth, go to toilet, night nappy if needed.
+6.30 pm: brush teeth, go to toilet, put on night nappy if needed.

 6.45 pm: quiet time (read a book, tell a story, sing a song, have a cuddle).